kavyamanu/ux-agent-custom/README.md

 1. Open the plugin in Figma
 2. Enter your design requirements in the chat interface
-3. The AI will analyze your prompt and generate a preview
+3. The Einstein AI will analyze your prompt and generate a preview
 4. Review the preview and components to be used
 5. Click generate to create the design
 6. Use the stop button to halt generation if needed